Daytonsheed01/Ibrahim-Rasheed--Portfolio/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [SammyDcreator](https://github.com/daytonsheed01/Portfolio).
+Please give me proper credit by linking back to [IbrahimRasheed](https://github.com/daytonsheed01/Portfolio).
 Thanks!

 ## Built With

-My personal portfolio <a href="sammydcreatorport.netlify.app" target="_blank">SammyDcreator</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="ibrahimrasheed.netlify.app" target="_blank">IbrahimRasheed</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.